Approval Seeking Behavior Is Holding You Back? Do This Instead

 If you want to speed up your growth process, then I’ve recorded a unique meditation that is designed for this purpose – to help you put behind approval seeking behavior.

-Don’t restrict your gifts.
+Don’t restrict your gifts and dim your light.
 Don’t repress your spirit.
 You have the right to show the world who you are.